savyatam/Advanced_TodoApp_MERN/README.md

 ## Important :

- * This code contains Web Speech API.
-Please check your browser Compatibility [here](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition/error_event#browser_compatibility).Google Chrome is recommended to run this application.
+ * Web Speech API is used in this application.
+Please check your [browser Compatibility](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition/error_event#browser_compatibility) before installation.
  * Refer ServerUpdated branch for backend and ClientUpdated branch for frontend

 ## Features